wazo-platform/wazo-doc/source/administration/schedules/schedules.rst

    Creating a schedule

-A schedule is composed of a name, a tim ezone, one or more opening hours or days that you may setup using a calendar widget, a destination to be used when the schedule state is closed.
+A schedule is composed of a name, a timezone, one or more opening hours or days that you may setup using a calendar widget, a destination to be used when the schedule state is closed.

 .. figure:: schedule_calendar.png